 Some reputable resources say GMOs are completely safe; activists groups and other organizations say they are dangerous, citing fact spinning, hidden agendas, and incomplete reporting on the part of the GMO supporters.

+The purpose of this blog post is to present you with resources from both sides of the GMO debate: those that are pro-GMO, and those that are anti-GMO.
 As with any controversial subject, you will want to understand both sides.
-Below I have listed resources for both pro and anti GMO websites, with a short summary of each and points to think about.
-Your own input and observations are welcome in the comments section below.
+Below are resources listed for both pro- and anti- GMO websites, with a short summary of each and points to think about.

 Pro GMO Resources